EricaCoppolillo/EXPLORE/README.md

 # EXPLORE

-This is the official repository of our paper "**Tackling Relevance and Diversity in Recommendations with a Novel User-Centric Framework**", submitted to the TKDD Journal.
+This is the official repository of our paper "**Relevance Meets Diversity: A User-Centric Framework for Knowledge Exploration Through Recommendations**", currently submitted to the TKDD journal.
-The paper extends from the previous work "**Relevance Meets Diversity: A User-Centric Framework for Knowledge Exploration Through Recommendations**", accepted at KDD2024.

-If you want to use the previous code, please switch to the "KDD2024" branch.
+Please, notice it extends from a previous work accepted at KDD2024.
+If you want to use the conference code, please switch to the "KDD2024" branch.

 ## USAGE